 Relative to option 2, JVET-V0081 also includes level information.

-Revisit this with JVET-V0081 in joint discussion:
+There was discussion of JVET-V0112 with JVET-V0081 in joint discussion Tuesday at 1315:

-Does additional decoder initialization information of some sort (beyond PTL, VPS, DCI, etc. as they exist) need to be specified?
+Does additional decoder initialization information of some sort (beyond PTL, VPS, DCI, subprofiles, general constraint flags, as they exist) need to be specified?

-If so, should that be carried in the bitstream?
+If so, should that be carried in the bitstream (e.g., in DCI or SEI)?

+The main issue is said to be decoder configuration initialization, to ensure that decoders are able to allocate sufficient resources without a reconfiguration interruption.
+One participant said the existing syntax should be enough and adding more syntax features may be complicated and difficult to understand and might not be used by decoding systems, also saying that if such a thing is defined, it should be minimal.

+A participant said decoders should not need to allocate maximum resources (e.g., due to picture size); that if resources less than necessary for the maximum capability of the level are sufficient, then having such information provided could save resources.

+It was questioned whether the amount of resource savings would really be sufficient to justify trying to add more detailed resource descriptions into the bitstream.

+Further study is needed to reach agreement on the need; such study is needed among both systems and JVET experts to determine the potential requirement.

 JVET-V0109 Early access to decoded samples for cloud rendering/gaming applications [E. Thomas, A. Gabriel, Y. Shiferaw (TNO)]

 This contribution was discussed in sesssion 18b at 1605 on Monday 26 April 2021 (chaired by GJS).